leeyu01/yunglee.rysonconsulting.com/README.md

-# yunglee.rysonconsulting.com
+# rysonconsulting.com
-Yung Lee Information
+This is for Ryson Conculting LLC